Exxaro: Background

 The company was formerly known as Kumba Resources Limited and changed its name to Exxaro Resources Limited in November 2006.
 Exxaro Resources Limited is a subsidiary of Main Street 333 Proprietary Limited.

 Exxaro Resources announced in October 2012 plans for a "mine of the future" concept.
 The mine targets zero waste emissions, zero effluent, wash-to-zero and sustainable engineering.

+In 2019, the company moved to their new head office, in Centurion.
+This building was designed with a 5 star energy rating and is named the conneXXion (cXX).

+Operations

+Exxaro as at 2025 has the following operating mines: